monyxie/qr-lite/README.md

 A browser extension for generating QR codes in pure Javascript.

 ## Supported Browsers
-Only Firefox is supported at the moment.
+This extension only supports Firefox at the moment.

 ## Features
 * Generate QR code for current tab in popup.
 * Generate QR code for selected link/text.
 * Decode QR code in any images.
 Powered by [zxing.org](https://zxing.org).

 ## Todo
 * Localization
+* Add image padding

-## Author
+## Credits
-This extension is modified and re-branded by me from a Firefox extension called [Javascript QR Code](https://addons.mozilla.org/zh-CN/firefox/addon/javascript-qr-code/).
+This extension is a fork of [Javascript QR Code](https://addons.mozilla.org/zh-CN/firefox/addon/javascript-qr-code/).
 The original extension was written by Francesco De Stefano.

 ## License

-GPLv3
+MIT